Hussla/Recipe-Ingredient-Catalogue/presentation.md

 ## Executive Summary

-The Recipe Ingredient Catalogue is a sophisticated C# console application that demonstrates advanced programming concepts through a practical recipe management system.
-Built on .NET 8.0, the application showcases enterprise-level software architecture patterns, robust error handling, and performance-optimised data structures whilst maintaining clean code principles and comprehensive user authentication.
+The Recipe Ingredient Catalogue is a C# console application that demonstrates programming concepts through a recipe management system.
+Built on .NET 8.0, the application implements software architecture patterns, error handling, and data structures whilst maintaining code quality principles and user authentication.

 ## Project Architecture Overview